CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/img-01-92.png)

-   >**Note**: Wait until the Installation is complete, it may take around 20 - 25 mins.
-Then only you can see the App in Next task.
+   >**Note**: Wait until the Installation is complete; it may take around 20 - 25 mins.
+Then only you can see the App in the next task.
 Click **refresh** and check.

 1. Do not navigate away from this page.

 ### Task 1: Configure a deployment pipeline

-In this task you will, enable managed environments, install the Power Platform Pipelines app, capture environment IDs, register Dev/Test/Prod in Dataverse, and create a pipeline with deployment stages
+In this task, you will enable managed environments, install the Power Platform Pipelines app, capture environment IDs, register Dev/Test/Prod in Dataverse, and create a pipeline with deployment stages

 ### Task 1.1: Add the environments to the database.